Minister: Private school fees still expected to be affordable after VAT change

 Mr Murray also told MPs: “The Government recognises some pupils may subsequently move into the state education sector as a result of these policies.

-Mr Murray said introducing the policy from January 1 was because the Government wants to “raise the funding we need as soon as possible to deliver our education priorities for state schools across the country”.
+Mr Murray said introducing the policy from January 1 was because the Government wants to “raise the funding we need as soon as possible”.

-He said the Government has “carefully considered” the impact of the changes on pupils and their families in both the state and private sectors, adding: “The Government’s costing of these policies is currently being scrutinised by the independent Office for Budget Responsibility.
+He said the Government has “carefully considered” the impact of the changes on pupils and their families in both the state and private sectors.

-“The Chancellor will confirm our approach for these measures at the budget, where we will set out our assessment of the expected impact of this change in the normal way.”

 Mr Murray said projections from the Institute for Fiscal Studies indicate the number of pupils who may switch schools as a result of the changes is “likely to represent a very small proportion of overall pupil numbers in the state sector, less than 0.5%, with any displacement expected to take place over several years”.